wodanaz/adaptiPhy/README.md

 ### Note: Modify loading biopython according to your cluster needs

+### Note: if you decide to run local tests of selection, the procedure is a bit different.
+Please follow the pipeline in Local_Reference.txt

 ```bash

 for file in *fa; do echo $file >> all.list;done